Car-Following Models: A Multidisciplinary Review: Learning-based Models

 \subsubsection{Imitation Learning Models}

 Imitation learning (IL) a subset of machine learning focused on learning from demonstration, which has several advantages: 1.
 It can meet the preferences of driving styles; 2.
 Other drivers would easily understand the automated car-following maneuver.
 Behavior Cloning (BC) models, which are the simplest forms of Imitation Learning, try to learn the maneuver of the human driver given the expert’s demonstrations that are divided into state-action pairs.
 The BC model can discover complex car-following strategies for nonlinear and high-dimensional systems.
 Inverse reinforcement learning (IRL) can be seen as a form of imitation learning where the model is not just learning to mimic the actions of the expert, but is actually trying to understand the motivations (i.e., the reward function) behind those actions.
 This can lead to more robust and versatile models, as they are not just copying behavior, but are learning the principles that guide that behavior.
-Kuefler et al. \cite{2017_Kuefler_Morton_Wheeler_Kochenderfer} proposed Generative Adversarial Imitation Learning (GAIL) framework to imitate human car-following behavior with three non-linearity in mapping from states to actions, high-dimensional state representation, and stochasticity.
+With naturalistic driving behavior data, the IRL would approximate that human's reward function for the driving task.
 Instead of learning a policy from a reward function, Inverse Reinforcement Learning (IRL) is trying to learn a reward function from the demonstration of a task \cite{2000_Ng_Russell}.
-With naturalistic driving behavior data, the IRL would approximate that human's reward function for the driving task.
-Shimosaka et al. \cite{2014_Shimosaka_Kaneko_Nishi} proposed an IRL framework to model risk anticipation and defensive driving, which has a better long-term prediction of driver maneuvers.
-Shimosaka et al. \cite{2015_Shimosaka_Nishi_Sato_Kataoka} developed multiple reward functions with clustering of environments to better handle environmental diversity.
+Shimosaka et al. \cite{2014_Shimosaka_Kaneko_Nishi} proposed an IRL framework to model risk anticipation and defensive driving, which has a better long-term predict \cite{2015_Shimosaka_Nishi_Sato_Kataoka} developed multiple reward functions with clustering of environments to better handle environmental diversity.
 The framework then simultaneously learns the parameters specific to each cluster.
 This method significantly improves the model's adaptability and accuracy in diverse settings.
+Kuefler et al. \cite{2017_Kuefler_Morton_Wheeler_Kochenderfer} proposed Generative Adversarial Imitation Learning (GAIL) framework to imitate human car-following behavior with three non-linearity in mapping from states to actions, high-dimensional state representation, and stochasticity.
 Gao et al. \cite{2018_Gao_Shi_Xie_Cheng} proposed a car-following algorithm with a reward function based on IRL under different conditions.
 The experimental verification is conducted on a dynamic driving simulation test bench.
 Zhou \cite{2020_Zhou_Fu_Wang} developed a Maximum Entropy Deep IRL approach using a neural network to estimate the rewards.
 Model input features include time headway, relative speed, and maximum speed, and model output is speed control.
 Zhao et al. \cite{2022_Zhao_Wang_Han_Gupta_Tiwari_Wu_Barth} developed a Personalized-ACC framework using IRL, which classified the driver and weather conditions for the pre-trained off-line IRL model and compared it with the IDM model regarding safety and comfort measured by takeover percentage.